fitzgeraldkd/blog-posts/object-references/object-references.md

 // => ['that']
 ```

 In the example both `arr3` and `arr4` are pointing to the same array in memory.
 When an element in `arr4` is changed, it changes the array in the memory.
 Since both variables point to the same array in memory, this change can be seen by logging `arr3` even though `arr3` was not directly modified.
-This example directly modified an element in the array, but it's important to note that **many array and object methods are destructive and modify the original array**.
+This example directly modified an element in the array, but it's important to note that **many array and object methods are destructive and modify the original object**.
 I recommend reviewing the documentation for [arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and [objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) if you need to know which methods are destructive.

-If you need to copy an array or object and make modifications without affecting the original, then you need to make a copy.
+If you need to assign an array or object to a new variable and make modifications without affecting the original, then you need to make a copy.
 If there's only a single level of data, a shallow copy will suffice and is easy to accomplish.
 With ES6, a shallow copy can be quickly created with the spread operator (`...`):

 ```jsx
 const arr5 = [1, 2, 3];